 Step 2: Use a Teabag

 Yes, a Teabag.
-What you first need to do is cut the top of the bag so that you can throw away the tea leaves (not required).
+Cut the top of the bag and throw away the tea leaves.
 Then, line up the tea bag to your nail and cut accordingly so that the tea bag matches the shape of your nail.

 Step 3: Apply a Base coat